jperrett256/cheri-dram-tracing/README.md

 See the sections below about version issues with dependencies installed with apt, and how to resolve them.

 A build script has been prepared to make the process easier.
-It should boot into cheribsd during the build process, use `ctrl+A` followed by `x` to exit.
 While this build script should just work, provided all dependencies are provided (and are the appropriate versions - see below), I recommend **starting this process long before you need to use these tools**.
 Both cheribuild and g++ have flags for producing verbose output, which may be helpful if they complain.

 ### Version Issues - Ubuntu 18.04